Our involvements with the communities.

 Community mobilization about Immunization, HIV/AIDS and behavioral changes.

 The Kiryandongo Refugee Settlement in Bweyale, Northern Uganda, is a UNHCR managed refugee settlement that provides shelter, land, and support for more than 100,000 people.
-They are comprised of refugees from Kenya, DR Congo, Rwanda, Burundi, and South Sudan.

 Kids of Africa Fun Run and Hiccup Circus Uganda… smiles and sweat for a good cause.